chuahxinyu/FirstAidGameDesignAndPrototype/README.md

     * `SPACE` jump
 * Onboarding
   > What does the tutorial look like?
-  *
+  * Great tutorials are the ones that are basically non-existent so the tutorials should be as invisible as possible and seamlessly integrated into the game.
   > How does the player learn how to play the game?
   *
   > How is the player taught about new systems and elements they encounter?
   *

 ## Level Design
 > How many levels are in the game?
 How are they themed?
-*
-> What sort of things does the player do in these levels?
+What sort of things does the player do in these levels?
-*
+* Levels in the game are like chapters in a first aid textbook or sections in a first aid course.
+Each level teaches a specific part of first aid through a scenario.
 > How does the player progress through these levels?
+* Each level can have multiple endings, with each ending being either a 'failure' ending (ie. failed to)
+> Are they linear or branching?
 *
-> Are they linear or branching?
-* Linear

 ## Art Direction
 > What does the game look and feel like?